Excitons in mesoscopically reconstructed moir\'e heterostructures

-Knowing the absence of hybridization signatures in DR of bright spots, the corresponding characteristics of interlayer exciton PL (Fig.~\ref{fig3}b) are straightforwardly explained.
-Due to complete local reconstruction into domains exceeding the optical spot size, only lowest-energy spin-singlet excitons of \RX registry with sizable oscillator strength contribute to PL (top panel) with a single peak at $1.33$~eV and full-width at half-maximum (FWHM) linewidth of $6$~meV, negative $P_\mathrm{c}$ (central panel) and a positive $g$-factor of $\sim 6$ (bottom panel) in agreement with previous reports for aligned HBLs~\cite{Ciarrocchi2019,Joe2021}.
-Such characteristics are frequently observed at sample edges and tips (as in Fig.~\ref{fig1}b) where large-scale reconstruction is energetically most favorable (as in reconstructed maps of Fig.~\ref{fig2}a).
+Bearing in mind the absence of peak multiplicity in the DR spectra of bright spots, the corresponding characteristics of interlayer exciton PL (Fig.~\ref{fig3}b-d) are straightforwardly explained.
+Due to complete local reconstruction into domains exceeding the optical spot size, only lowest-energy spin-singlet excitons of \RX registry with sizable oscillator strength contribute to PL (top panel) with a single peak at $1.33$~eV and full-width at half-maximum (FWHM) linewidth of $6$~meV, negative $P_\mathrm{c}$ (central panel) and a positive $g$-factor of $\sim 6$ (bottom panel) in agreement with previous report for aligned HBLs~\cite{Joe2021}.
+Such characteristics are frequently observed at sample edges and tips (as in Fig.~\ref{fig1}c) where large-scale reconstruction is energetically most favorable (as in reconstructed maps of Fig.~\ref{fig2}a).